symptom-solver/usability-engineering/README.md

 Welcome to the SymptomSolver project documentation repository.

 ## Introduction
-This repository contains the documentation for the SymptomSolver project, including detailed usability engineering reports, risk management strategies, and quality management systems.
+This repository contains the documentation for the SymptomSolver project, including detailed usability engineering reports.

 ## Contents
 - [Documentation](Usability Engineering Report for Symptomsolver - Part 1.docx)